Fiber Cement Siding vs. Vinyl Siding: What’s the Difference?

 On average, you can expect the cost of fiber cement siding to be about $5 to $14 per square foot, while vinyl siding costs range between $3 to $12 per square foot.
 This works out to an average of $14,641 for most fiber cement siding projects and $11,676 for vinyl siding jobs, making vinyl siding the better choice for those with a tight budget.

-In addition to sustainability, fiber cement siding boasts superior fire resistance than even the best vinyl siding brands.
+In addition to sustainability, fiber cement siding boasts better fire resistance than even the best vinyl siding brands.
 While vinyl siding tends to burn and melt when exposed to extreme heat and flame, fiber cement is created primarily using fire-resistant cement as a base.
 For homes located in areas prone to wildfires, fiber cement siding is a better choice.

 Similarities Between Fiber Cement and Vinyl Siding